 WHAT IS PROBATE?

-Probate is proving what you own, what you are owed and who should get your property after the bills are paid.
-If you leave $50,000 or less, probate can be as simple as filing an Affidavit of Small Estate.
+Probate is proving what you own, what you are owed and who should get the remaining property after the bills are paid.
+If you leave no debts not secured by real estate, no more than $60,000 in personal property and no more than $75,000 in other assets (such as a bank account), probate can be as simple as filing an Affidavit of Small Estate.

 What about taxes?

 Many people confuse probate with estate taxes.
 While the federal estate tax exemption was once as low as $600,000, in 2018 it is $5.59 million, $11.18 million for a married couple.
 That federal exemption will rise with inflation.
 Texas has no estate or inheritance tax.

 Does someone have to go to court to settle my affairs?

 If you have a valid and properly signed, witnessed and notarized Will providing for an independent administration without bond which says that the only court involvement will be to probate and record your will and to receive any required Inventory, Appraisement and List of Claims, that is what will happen.

 The person settling your affairs will only need to go to court once.
 He will spend less time in court than it takes to drink a cup of coffee.
 His only other contact with the court can be signing affidavits and the Inventory, Appraisement and List of Claims.
 These are electronically filed by the probate lawyer.

 Is probate expensive?